samsch/subscribe-store/README.md

 # Subscribe Store v2.0.1
 A simple subscribable store factory

-The Subscribe Store factory creates an object with four properties:
+The Subscribe Store factory creates an object with five properties:
 - `state`: a reference to the current stored state.
-- `updateState`: a function which replaces the state object and calls any listeners.
+- `setState` and `updateState`: functions which immutabably replace (`setState`) or merge (`updateState`) state object with their input and calls any listeners.
 - `subscribe`: a function which is called with a listener to be called by updateState.
 - `unsubscribe`: a function to remove a previously added listener.